mrocklin/blog/_posts/work/2013-08-28-Thread-First.md

 1. It's weird and the current base of programmers will be put off
 2. It uses functions that are not commonly known like `StringIO`, `islice`, and `numpy.genfromtxt`.
 It demands a richer vocabulary.
-3. It is inefficient because it will have to open the file once for each section.
-It does not manage state well.
+3. It is inefficient because it opens and reads the file for each section.
+It does not optimally manage state.

 ### Why this Solution is Better